 Hamilton Medical Center (HMC) is now offering a three-week certified nursing assistant (CNA) program.

-“CNAs are the backbone of the nursing profession,” said Mickie Hollis, director of Clinical Development.
+“CNAs are the backbone of the nursing profession,”.
 “They assist with patients’ daily living activities and perform basic medical procedures under the supervision of a licensed nurse.”

 Some of the typical activities a CNA would participate in include: repositioning patients or residents, assisting with grooming or feeding, checking vital signs, answering patient call lights, documenting patient care information, stocking supplies, and transporting patients, while ensuring safety precautions.

 Currently, classes run Monday to Friday from 8 a.m. to 5 p.m.
 In early 2022, night classes will be offered as well to be more convenient for those who want to keep working at another job while learning.
 The program includes lectures, videos, testing, and skills development.
 Hamilton’s 120-hour program also includes basic life support (BLS).
 Classes are held at the Hamilton University Base, 1275 Elkwood Drive in Dalton.